OrquestraCD/cfn-tf-custom-types/docs/azurestack.md

 ## Configuration

 To configure this resource, you must create an AWS Secrets Manager secret with the name **terraform/azurestack**.
-The below arguments may be included as the key/value or JSON properties in the secret or metadata object:
+The below arguments may be included as the key/value or JSON properties in the secret:

 * `arm_endpoint` - (Optional) The Azure Resource Manager Endpoint for your Azure Stack instance, for example `https://management.westus.mydomain.com`.
 This can also be sourceed from the `ARM_ENDPOINT` Environment Variable.